-Getting a job at a hedge fund has been a dream for several individuals who are extremely inclined towards financial markets.
-Such individuals constantly keep a check on financial markets on an everyday basis.
-In this article, we will discuss hedge funds from the perspective of job seekers in this role.
+Becoming a hedge fund trader is quite lucrative and has been a dream for several individuals who are extremely inclined towards financial markets.
+In this blog, we will discuss hedge funds from the perspective of job seekers in this role.

 - What is a hedge fund?

-- Some more skills/ways to start a career at a hedge fund
+- How to prepare for a career at a hedge fund

 - List of top hedge funds to work for